Reverse Mathematics

 The summer school will feature courses by the following lecturers:

-Ekaterina Fokina (TU Wien)
+Ekaterina Fokina (TU Wien).
+Computable structure theory.

 Week 7 (August 4–8).
 Workshop "Reverse Mathematics: New Paradigms."